-Compumedics maintained its research and development (R&D) investment at approximately 17% of sales, which is about twice the industry standard.
+Compumedics research and development (R&D) investment was slightly lower than the prior year at approximately 14% of sales for the 2018 financial year, which is about twice the industry standard.
 Consequently, the Group has retained its technological leadership, with a strong pipeline of new and exciting upcoming product releases and upgrades.

-In order to ensure the Group operates as efficiently as possible a number of projects have continued to be progressed during the financial year.
-These include the on-going selective out-sourcing of manufacturing processes where it is more economical and efficient to perform those activities with a third party.
-The Group has also sought to streamline its logistical operations in Melbourne and the US as part of these activities.
-In addition the Group has sold its revamped core Grael sleep and neuro diagnostic hardware platform during FY2017, having released the new platform of products late in FY2016.
+In order to ensure the Group operates as efficiently as possible a number of existing projects have concluded and new projects commenced during the financial year.
+These include moving some products to full turnkey production with specialist third party manufacturers where it is more economical and efficient to do so.
+The Group has also continued to streamline its logistical operations in Melbourne and the US as part of these activities.

-While these structural transforms have demanded on-going investment in the short term, in terms of personnel, engineering and components, they have and will continue to result in substantial savings and elevated shareholder returns in the medium term through improved margins.
+While these structural transforms have demanded on-going investment in the short term, in terms of personnel, engineering and components, they have and will continue to result in substantial savings and elevated shareholder returns in the medium term through on-going improved margins.